Mayor Lori Lightfoot, CPD announce expansion of Neighborhood Policing Initiative

 Each of the districts will get new District Coordination Officers in the fall.
 The officers will work directly with residents in the community to resolve neighborhood issues.

-"The expansion of this initiative will play a key role as the Department works to rebuild trust within the community," said Superintendent David Brown.
+"The expansion of this initiative will play a key role as the Department works to rebuild trust within the community," Brown said.
 "People trust those that they know, and these officers are tasked with getting to know residents within their communities on a personal level."

+District Coordinators or DCOs will hand out business cards and get to know residents.
+That way, Chicagoans have someone they can call to deal with neighborhood problems instead of faceless 911.

+Brown said that foundation of trust helps lead to community police dialogues and people coming forward with information about violent crime.

 Also, there is a new Community Training Academy, which will provide three-day training for officers to "introduce specific dynamics within a given community and deepen understanding of key historical factors related to policing," according to the mayor's office.